ieat/modaclouds-batch-engine/README.md

 Fields of interest from the above output are:

  - `exit_status`: Represents the exit status of the user supplied application.
-It is independed of this middleware
+It is independent of this middleware
  - `job_completion_date`: The date when the job was completed.
 Please note that this field is affected by a know bug, always returning a constant value.
  - `job_start_date`: The date when the job was initially started.
 The correct start date of the current run might be different.
  - `job_status`: the current status of the job.
 Might be: